The following tools and resources have been chosen to help you find healthy eating information to prevent or lower high blood pressure.

 - eaTracker: This website can analyze recipes, help you plan your meals and track your activity.
 Use it to set eating and activity goals, and track your progress toward meeting those goals.

-- Eat Wise: This website lets you look up common foods, including some brand name food products, and view the nutrients they contain.
+- Food Search: This section of the website lets you look up common foods, including some brand name food products, and view the nutrients they contain.
 You can search by food item or brand name.
 Nutrition information is given for the nutrients listed in the Nutrition Facts table on food labels.

 - My Healthy Weight Action Plan™ and My Blood Pressure Action Plan™: These tools are designed by the Heart and Stroke Foundation to help you manage your high blood pressure.
 The Healthy Weight Action Plan™ is a 12-week web-based program to help you achieve and maintain a healthy body weight.
 The program is free of charge and can be accessed on the Heart and Stroke Foundation website.